New transfer students for the BSI

 To apply, you’ll tell us more about yourself in three separate essays:

-2. Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology, or intellectual heritage.
+- Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology or intellectual heritage.
 Choose one of the communities to which you belong, and describe that community and your place within it.
 (Approximately 250 words)

 - Professional resume, including relevant internships, work experience and/or projects related to the field of information

-- One letter of recommendation from an instructor, preferably from one of the required prerequisites
+- One letter of recommendation from a college instructor, preferably from one of the required prerequisites

 Additional supplemental materials (optional)